graphcore-research/tessellate-ipu/docs/basics.md

 v = ... # JAX array of shape (4, 5)
 out = tile_put_sharded(v, (1, 2, 5, 8))
 ```
-will return a `TileShardedArray` array of shape `(4, 5)`, with data sharded on tiles `1`, `2`, `5` and `8`. `tile_put_sharded` raises an exception if the number of tiles does not correspond to the size of the first dimension.
+will return a `TileShardedArray` array of shape (4, 5), with data sharded on tiles 1, 2, 5 and 8. `tile_put_sharded` raises an exception if the number of tiles does not correspond to the size of the first dimension.

 **Note:** `tile_put_sharded` and `tile_put_replicated` can be combined with standard JAX operations, for example slicing and transposing, to build complex IPU tile inter-exchange patterns.

-`tessellate_ipu.tile` also provides equivalent functions (`tile_constant_replicated` and `tile_constant_sharded`) to build Poplar on tile constant arrays from NumPy tensors.
+`tessellate_ipu.tile` also provides equivalent functions (`tile_constant_replicated` and `tile_constant_sharded`) to build Poplar on-tile constant arrays from NumPy tensors.

 ## IPU vertex call using `tile_map`

-Once array(s) have been sharded over IPU tiles, you can map a function on the former using `tile_map`.
+Once array(s) have been sharded over IPU tiles, you can map a function on the arrays using `tile_map`.
 Under the hood, `tile_map` adds a Poplar vertex call to the graph on all tiles where data is present.
-The workloads of all tiles will run independently in parallel (no sync being required).
+The workloads of all tiles will run independently in parallel (no sync is required).

-The first `tile_map` argument is a [JAX LAX](https://jax.readthedocs.io/en/latest/jax.lax.html) primitive. `tessellate_ipu.tile` provides a mapping from (most) standard JAX LAX primitives to Graphcore Poplibs optimized vertices, meaning you will be able to take full advantage of the IPU hardware in just a couple of lines of Python.
+The first `tile_map` argument is a [JAX LAX](https://jax.readthedocs.io/en/latest/jax.lax.html) primitive. `tessellate_ipu.tile` provides a mapping from (most) standard JAX LAX primitives to Graphcore PopLibs optimized vertices, meaning you will be able to take full advantage of the IPU hardware in just a couple of lines of Python.

 For instance, here is simple example calling a JAX LAX primitive on a collection of tiles: